America’s Best Summer Solstice Celebrations

 Fremont Summer Solstice Parade in Seattle

 It’s no secret that the world’s most famous summer solstice celebration is at the prehistoric monument known as Stonehenge.
 Last year, an estimated 10,000 people visited for the solstice, with 200,000 more watching it livestreamed.
-Although this British cultural icon is a bucket list for most every traveler, it might be too late to visit this year.
+Although this British cultural icon is on the bucket list for most travelers, it might be too late to visit this year.
 In light of this upcoming astronomical event, there are several celebrations in America.
-To be sure, there are solstice celebrations in most any city in the U.S. On the other hand, there are others that are so good these need to be on your midsummer radar.
+To be sure, there are solstice celebrations in almost any city in the U.S. On the other hand, others are so good these need to be on your midsummer radar.

 Fremont Fair